Linerre/Eloquent-JavaScript/README.md

 ## My pain led me here
 I have some experience coding in Python, and back to the time I was doing so, I just used a text editor and the `python` interpreter (`IPython` for example).

-Soon I realized there is a crucial problme with this habit: **It is hard for me to track the changes I made while tesing on different ideas that I came up with.** Wrong ideas are just such a wonderful treasure that equally enlightens me.
+Soon I realized there is a crucial problem with this habit: **It is hard for me to track the changes I made while testing on different ideas that I came up with.** Wrong ideas are just such a wonderful treasure that equally enlightens me.

 What if there is a tool like the Microsoft Word that can track the history of changes.
 And hooray!
 Here comes Github!